CID123456/crime-analysis-and-prediction/README.md

 ### Age-Based Analysis

-- Focuses on age demographics to study crime trends among different age groups.
+- Focuses on age demographics to study crime trends for women and sensitive age groups like the elderly and children.
 - Provides insights into vulnerable age categories and potential areas for social interventions.

 ### Crime Predictor